 While Dalmatians are well known for their presence at fire stations and their unmistakable spotted coats, this popular breed is also famously known for being predisposed to Dalmatian leukodystrophy, blindness and other hereditary and congenital conditions that can adversely affect their health – as well as your family’s finances.
 Some of the conditions and illnesses Dalmatians are prone to, in addition to Dalmatian leukodystrophy and deafness, include bladder problems such as urolithiasis; other eye conditions such as cataracts; and skin conditions such as atopy and demodicosis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your horse loving hound inherits more than just a curious sense of energy, your pocketbook will be protected.